 Two categories of STLL are defined: one is that station and unload their catches at domestic fishing ports (domestic-based STLL), and the other is that station and unload catches at foreign ports (foreign-based STLL).
 For domestic-based STLL, the landing records from local fishing markets provide the best information for estimating the ISC Category I data.
-For foreign-based STLL, there was not much information to estimate total catches, preliminary estimations were basically made from fishing vessels activities and import statistics of Japanese markets.
+For foreign-based STLL, preliminary estimations of Category I data were based on fishing vessels activities, import statistics of Japanese markets and monthly catch report.

-Since 1997, logbooks of STLL fleet have been collected, and port sampling at domestic fish markets has also been strengthened by collecting size data of major tuna species (mainly bigeye and yellowfin tunas).
+Since 1997, logbooks of STLL have been collected, and port sampling at domestic fish markets has also been strengthened by collecting size data of major tuna species (mainly bigeye tuna and yellowfin tuna).
 However, at the beginning, the recovery rate of logbook was about 2% - 5% which was too low to be compiled for Category II data, and insufficient for stock assessment.
 To improve the recovery rate of logbook, Fisheries Agency have launched a data improving program by dispatching its staffs to collect logbooks, to interview with fishermen so as to obtain fisheries information, and to conduct size sampling program at main domestic fishing ports of Tong-Kang, Suao and Sin-Kang since April 2007.
-Through the program, the recovery rate of logbook was improved to 23% in 2009.
+Through the program, the recovery rate of logbook was improved to 26% in 2010.

-For the purpose of conservation and management of pacific bluefin tuna resource and well collection of catch data, Fisheries Agency has imposed a Catch Documentation Scheme (CDS) since March 2010.
-According to the regulation, all vessels fishing for pacific bluefin tuna shall be authorized by Fisheries Agency every year and satellite based vessel monitoring system

-(VMS) is required to be installed on board.
-Once pacific bluefin tuna was caught, fisher shall attach a tag issued by Fisheries Agency to each pacific bluefin tuna, record the number and individual weight of pacific bluefin tuna.
+For the purpose of conservation and management of Pacific bluefin tuna resource and well collection of catch data, Fisheries Agency has imposed a Catch Documentation Scheme (CDS) since March 2010.
+According to the regulation, all vessels fishing for Pacific bluefin tuna shall be authorized by Fisheries Agency every year and satellite based vessel monitoring system (VMS) is required to be installed on board.
+Once Pacific bluefin tuna was caught, fisher shall attach a tag issued by Fisheries Agency to each Pacific bluefin tuna, record the number and individual weight of Pacific bluefin tuna.
 The record shall be reported to Fisheries Agency on a daily basis.
-When the catch of pacific bluefin tuna is landing, Fisheries Agency would dispatch its staffs to fishing ports to measure individual weight and length.
-In addition, Catch Documentation shall be validated by local authorities before the first sale whether the catch is for domestic consumption or for export.
-Through the program, the data collection of individual weight and length of pacific bluefin tuna has reached 100% up to now in 2010.
+When the catch of Pacific bluefin tuna is landing, Fisheries Agency would dispatch its staffs to fishing ports to measure individual weight and length.
+In addition, Catch

+Documentation shall be validated by local authorities before the first sale whether the catch is for domestic consumption or for export.
+Through the program, the data collection of individual weight and length of Pacific bluefin tuna has reached 100% in 2010.
+In addition, the staffs of Fisheries Agency started to collect the otolith samples since 2011, the coverage rate was expected to reach around 20%.